bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Write a bug report against the usage of trigger_type_mask and how non-turrets just totally ignore it.
 --      And how it's so damn awkward to set up a blacklist for an entity that you don't want even-just-turrets to attack.

--- TODO Ask a devleoper on the forums for an 'on_save' event, or for a way in general to make sure that uninstalling our mod will give people back their original turrets.
+-- TODO Ask a developer on the forums for an 'on_save' event, or for a way in general to make sure that uninstalling our mod will give people back their original turrets.
---      (Alterntatively, ask for the simple ability to increase turret range during run time)
+--      (Alternatively, ask for the simple ability to increase turret range during run time)

 -- TODO Report prefer_straight_paths = true as bug?
 Seems to do the opposite of what it says